-While many passive samplers used with hydrophobic organic contaminants have been shown to reach equilibrium with sediment in well-mixed slurry systems within a month, the time necessary to reach equilibrium under field-deployed conditions is slow.
+While many passive samplers used with hydrophobic organic contaminants have been shown to reach equilibrium with sediment in well-mixed slurry systems within a month, the time necessary to reach equilibrium under field-deployed (i.e., in situ) conditions is slow.
 Performance reference compounds (PRCs) can be used to estimate the extent of equilibrium of the target contaminant(s) and provide a method to then adjust measured accumulated target contaminant levels to equilibrium concentrations.
+In passive sampler deployments where the demonstration of target contaminant equilibrium with the passive sampler is not determined directly using temporal sampling or different polymer thicknesses, PRCs can be used.
+One clear benefit of using PRCs is that they take into consideration the effects on attaining equilibrium of biofilm growth and fouling on the passive sampler surface.
+Consequently, it is highly recommended that PRCs be applied to passive sampling deployments whenever possible.
 PRCs are chemicals that behave like the target contaminants and are loaded into the passive sampler polymer prior to the deployment (Huckins et al. 2002).
-A good PRC should (i) allow precise measurement of its loss, (ii) follow the same kinetics as the target analyte, and (iii) not occur in the environment (Fernandez et al. 2009a; Huckins et al. 2002).
-Performance reference compounds have been used with LDPE and POM but have not been used very often with PDMS-based systems.
+A good PRC should (i) allow precise measurement of its loss, (ii) follow similar kinetics bracketing the target contaminants, and (iii) not occur in the environment (Fernandez et al. 2009a; Huckins et al. 2002).
+Performance reference compounds have been used with LDPE and POM and less often than with PDMS-based systems.
+Because of the very small mass of PDMS associated with the SPME fiber, target contaminants are often considered to achieve equilibrium with it relatively rapidly compared to LDPE and POM.
+This PRC-free approach with PDMS has been explored in in situ deployments (e.g., Witt et al. 2013; Maruya et al. 2015) and is worth further careful investigation because of the time and cost savings (e.g., no need to use PRCs) that could be gained in some in situ passive sampler applications.
+However, it is critical that target contaminant equilibrium is demonstrated before this PRC-free approach is used in situ otherwise C{free} may be underestimated resulting in an underestimation of exposure.
 PRCs are not used with DGT passive sampling.